CouncilofLorien/counciloflorien.github.io/docs/cards/G/gates-of-morning.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _Environment._ When Gates of Morning is played, all environment hazard cards in play are immediately discarded, and all hazard environment effects are canceled.
 Cannot be duplicated. <br>_"Day came pale from the East.
-As the light grew it filtered through the yellow leaves...the early sun of a cool summer's morning was shining."_ ***---&NoBreak;LotRII***
+As the light grew it filtered through the yellow leaves...the early sun of a cool summer's morning was shining."_ ***---&#65279;LotRII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>